-There’s a vast amount of choice available to you when looking for an internet service provider (ISP).
-And it’s never been cheaper to get yourself hooked up with a plan that gives you all the broadband you need.
-No matter whether you’re just a casual web-and-email user, a creative mind uploading and downloading gigabytes of data, a gamer looking for a reliable connection to your online worlds or a movie fanatic that can’t get enough of streaming video, there’s a plan and an ISP to fit your needs.
+There’s a vast amount of choice available to you when looking for an internet service provider.
+And it’s never been cheaper to get yourself hooked up with all the broadband you need.
+No matter whether you’re just a casual web-and-email user, a creative mind uploading and downloading gigabytes of data, a gamer looking for a reliable connection or a movie fanatic that can’t get enough of streaming video, there’s a plan and an internet provider to suit your needs.

-With the NBN rolling out at an increasing pace, knowing your ISP options is a must.
+With the NBN rolling out at an increasing pace, knowing your internet provider options is a must.
 The new national network makes it easier to not only choose and connect to an ISP, but also to switch to a different one if you need to.
-All without weeks of waiting around for the connection to happen.
+And unlike previously, you can do this all without weeks of waiting around for the connection to happen.

-Here are ten of the best internet service providers on the market, all offering solid service and attractive plans and pricing.
-A quick overview to help get you started on the search for the ISP that fits you best.
+Here are the ten best internet service providers on the market, all offering solid service and attractive plans and pricing – a quick overview to help get you started on the search for the internet plan that suits you best.

 Their offers are perfect for families and households that want to get a reliable, fast service and have their other communications needs covered.
-The $99/month bundle gives you unlimited data, a Telstra TV box for streaming Netflix, Stan and Foxtel Now, two full years of your choice of Foxtel Now pack, and a home phone line.
+The $99/month bundle gives you unlimited data, 20,000 Telstra Plus points, a home phone line with unlimited local, national, and mobile calls, Telstra Smart Modem with 4G backup, waived $99 connection fee, and a Telstra TV 3 box for streaming Netflix, Stan, BINGE, and Foxtel Now.

 The famous flightless bird’s been around for a long time in the Australian ISP scene.
 Now that they’re a part of the Vocus group they’re flying faster than ever before, with access to the same top-tier network as iPrimus.
 But while iPrimus firmly focuses on selling broadband plans with optional connected TV, Dodo puts their Fetch TV offering front and centre.

-They also sell both entry-level NBN plans starting at $29.90/month (with fairly strict data limits) and unlimited NBN from $69.90.
-For those still on ADSL the Fetch TV bundle is an absolute bargain.
-The $44.90 plan gives you unlimited ADSL, a Fetch Mini box (which takes care of your Netflix and Stan streaming needs) and your choice of one of Fetch’s premium channel packs.
+They also sell unlimited NBN plans starting at only $65/month.
+For those wanting entertainment, the Fetch TV bundle starts from $95/month.
+This plan gives you unlimited NBN on the 50/20Mbps speed, a Fetch TV (which takes care of your Netflix and Stan streaming needs) and your choice of one of Fetch’s premium channel packs.

 Plenty of choice, plenty of value